ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

 Each handler should have a globally unique name.
 If multiple handlers with the same name are defined only the last one defined can be notified via ``notify``, effectively shadowing all of the previous handlers with the same name.
 Alternatively handlers sharing the same name can all be notified and executed if they listen on the same topic by notifying that topic.

 There is only one global scope for handlers (handler names and listen topics) regardless of where the handlers are defined.
-This includes handlers defined in roles as well.
+This also includes handlers defined in roles.

 Controlling when handlers run